isomerpages/moe-ncps/_our-school/General Information/School Uniform.md

 third_nav_title: General Information
 variant: markdown
 ---
 Students are to wear the prescribed school uniform when they report to school, i.e. even during school holidays or when students attend remedial/supplementary/enrichment lessons and CCA.&nbsp; Modification to the school uniform is prohibited.
+Name tags should be ironed onto the right side of blouses/shirts and PE T-shirts.

 #### School Attire - Girls